-Organic waste accounts for more than a third of the material in California’s waste stream.
+Organic waste accounts for more than one third of the material in California’s waste stream.
 Greenhouse gas emissions caused by the decomposition of organic material in landfills contribute to global climate change.
-Reducing the amount of organic material sent to landfills is an important goal of CalRecycle--the California Department of Resources Recycling and Recovery.
+Reducing the amount of organic material sent to landfills is an important goal of California.

 Collecting and processing organic materials, particularly food, in order to meet new mandates, will change how Californians manage waste within our homes.
-More information about compost, mulch, food waste, landscaping and technologies go to http://www.calrecycle.ca.gov/Organics/.
+For more information about composting to help with your poster, click here.

 What is food waste?

 Leftover food scraps, including:

 meat, poultry & seafood, including bones and shells